Skip to main content

 It would be great if you could disable sidewalks altogether.
 Focus on the street routing and let folks decide whether they need to use sidewalks.
 I often have to add extra points to a route to get the route off of the sidewalks and even then have to revert to manual when the solution offered by the route generator is over the top.

 I agree.
 Disabling sidewalks would be the best option.
-What @Jane has suggested is not really a solution.
+What @Jane11 has suggested is not really a solution.
 Even if I contributed to OpenStreetMap, which I have just tried, how would I accomplish a solution to this issue - remove all sidewalks in my neighborhood?
 The routing needs to be a bit smarter.

 @Silentvoyager It's a bit tedious, but in such situations I make a short path between the sidewalk/cycleway and the main road.
 It's usually only needed near intersections: